dfinity/interface-spec/spec/index.md

 ### Request: Read state {#http-read-state}

 In order to read parts of the [The system state tree](#state-tree), the user makes a POST request to `/api/v2/canister/<effective_canister_id>/read_state` or `/api/v2/subnet/<subnet_id>/read_state`.
-The subnet form should be used when the information to be retrieved is subnet specific.
+The subnet form should be used when the information to be retrieved is subnet specific, i.e. information under the `/time` and `/subnet` sub-trees.
 The request body consists of an authentication envelope with a `content` map with the following fields:

 -   `request_type` (`text`): Always `read_state`